awesome-archive/awesome-text-summarization/README.md

    * Instead of using a word to predict its surrounding context, they instead encode a sentence to predict the sentences around it.
 The skip-thoughts is in the framework of encoder-decoder models: an encoder maps words to a sentence vector and a decoder is used to generate the surrounding sentences.
    * The end product of skip-thoughts is the encoder,  which can then be used to generate fixed length representations of sentences.
 The decoders are thrown away after training.
    * A good tutorial to this paper is [My Thoughts On Skip Thoughts](http://sanyam5.github.io/my-thoughts-on-skip-thoughts/).
+2. Andrew M. Dai, Quoc V. Le.
+[Semi-supervised Sequence Learning](https://arxiv.org/abs/1511.01432). arXiv:1511.01432, 2015.
+   * They present two approaches that use unlabeled data to improve sequence learning with recurrent networks.
+The first approach is to predict what comes next in a sequence, which is a conventional language model in natural language processing.
+The second approach is to use a sequence autoencoder, which reads the input sequence into a vector and predicts the input sequence again.
+These two algorithms can be used as a "pretraining" step for a later supervised sequence learning algorithm.
+   * Their semi-supervised learning approach is related to Skip-Thought vectors with two differences.
+The first difference is that Skip-Thought is a harder objective, because it predicts adjacent sentences.
+The second is that Skip-Thought is a pure unsupervised learning algorithm, without fine-tuning.
 2. John Wieting and Mohit Bansal and Kevin Gimpel and Karen Livescu.
 [Towards Universal Paraphrastic Sentence Embeddings](https://arxiv.org/abs/1511.08198). arXiv:1511.08198, ICLR 2016.
 The source code written in Python is [iclr2016](https://github.com/jwieting/iclr2016).
 2. Zhe Gan, Yunchen Pu, Ricardo Henao, Chunyuan Li, Xiaodong He, Lawrence Carin.
 [Learning Generic Sentence Representations Using Convolutional Neural Networks](https://arxiv.org/abs/1611.07897). arXiv:1611.07897, EMNLP 2017.
 The training code written in Python is [ConvSent](https://github.com/zhegan27/ConvSent).
 3. Matteo Pagliardini, Prakhar Gupta, Martin Jaggi.
 [Unsupervised Learning of Sentence Embeddings using Compositional n-Gram Features](https://arxiv.org/abs/1703.02507v2). arXiv:1703.02507, NAACL 2018.
 The source code in Python is [sent2vec](https://github.com/epfml/sent2vec).
+4. Zhouhan Lin, Minwei Feng, Cicero Nogueira dos Santos, Mo Yu, Bing Xiang, Bowen Zhou, Yoshua Bengio.
+[A Structured Self-attentive Sentence Embedding](https://arxiv.org/abs/1703.03130). arXiv:1703.03130, ICLR 2017.
 1. Ledell Wu, Adam Fisch, Sumit Chopra, Keith Adams, Antoine Bordes, Jason Weston.
 [StarSpace: Embed All The Things](https://arxiv.org/abs/1709.03856v5). arXiv:1709.03856v5, 2017.
 The source code in C++11 is [StarSpace](https://github.com/facebookresearch/Starspace/).
 2. Alexis Conneau, Douwe Kiela, Holger Schwenk, Loic Barrault, Antoine Bordes.
 [Supervised Learning of Universal Sentence Representations from Natural Language Inference Data](https://arxiv.org/abs/1705.02364v5). arXiv:1705.02364v5, EMNLP 2017.
 The source code in Python is [InferSent](https://github.com/facebookresearch/InferSent).
 3. Sanjeev Arora, Yingyu Liang, Tengyu Ma.
 [A Simple but Tough-to-Beat Baseline for Sentence Embeddings](https://openreview.net/pdf?id=SyK00v5xx).
 ICLR 2017.
 The source code written in Python is [SIF](https://github.com/PrincetonML/SIF).
 [SIF_mini_demo](https://github.com/PrincetonML/SIF_mini_demo) is a minimum example for the sentence embedding algorithm. [sentence2vec](https://github.com/peter3125/sentence2vec) is another implementation.